 Reverse Eyes.
 Can never be removed or altered.
 (Although shaped pupil upgrade can be applied to the colored center of the eye)

-Long ago, on the long island chains just off the cost of what would become the Kingdom of Antova, were a very unique subspecies of wyngrew.
+Long ago, on the long island chains just off the coast of what would become the Kingdom of Antova, were a very unique subspecies of wyngrew.
 This subspecies, commonly called the Finns, lived almost exclusively on several island colonies, using the safe land as a place to keep their young and to rest when the day’s labors were done, as the deep ocean was (and still is) home to mighty creatures even the swiftest swimmers must take caution near.

 The Finns did not worry about creating sturdy or lasting homes on land, used to rebuilding after sweeping tropical storms, and keeping to the relative calm of the deep sea colonies during storm season, when their wynglings were old enough to swim strongly and swiftly.
 The ocean had no shortage of food, and their lives were mostly full of peace.